jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   :red:`off`        :red:`off`          :red:`no`
   ================  ==================  ==================

-* magnets attract or repel, if the inputs are
+* magnets attract, if the inputs are

   - what is the direction of magnet A?
   - what is the direction of magnet B?